 One of the reasons for the difficulty in articulating benchmarks is that we have socialized success metrics to fit within very narrow filters, as viewed through profit and loss statements.
 Indeed, it is much more difficult to measure “validated learning,” as Eric Ries’ suggests in his book “Lean Startup“.
 Moreover, it is equally difficult to measure the impact of social media on marketing efforts.
 This is because metrics are often difficult to quantify due to the lack of comparables.
 This is particularly true if no specific benchmarks exist for a particular intervention or tactic.
 Although benchmark data is often available, you may not have access to it organizationally or know where to locate that information.
 If this is the case, coming up with surrogate benchmarks or even benchmark estimates, is the most reasonable approach when creating success metrics.

-At Impetus Digital, we feel strongly about clearly mapping out your success map to provide you with a structured approach and direction.
-Indeed, we know from our 6 years of building and managing our client’s advisory boards and steering committees, exactly which benchmarks you should be comparing your programs to.
-These benchmarks take into consideration customer engagement rates, quantity and quality of insights shared, speed at which to gather insights or get projects completed, as well as cost savings in comparison to more traditional customer engagement activities, such as in person consultancy meetings.
+At Impetus Digital, we feel strongly about clearly mapping out your success path to provide you with a structured approach and direction.
+Indeed, we know from our 6 years of building and managing our clients’ advisory boards and steering committees exactly which benchmarks you should be comparing your programs to.
+These benchmarks take into consideration the customer engagement rates, quantity and quality of insights shared, speed at which to gather insights or get projects completed, as well as cost savings in comparison to more traditional customer engagement activities, such as in-person consultancy meetings.